dryewo/new-hope/README.md

 2. Use `comment` block to play around and experiment.
 3. Write unit tests that check correctness of your implementation once you figure it out.

+### Looking up the implementation

+Press and hold Ctrl (Cmd) and hover your mouse cursor over a symbol — it will show the function signature.

+Ctrl (Cmd) and click — it will go to definition.

 ### Running all the tests

 To run all the unit tests without starting the REPL, run